AtlasKV: Augmenting LLMs with Billion-Scale Knowledge Graphs in 20GB VRAM: Methodology

 We also need the query sentence of each triple to serve as the training data.
 The query string can be obtained by adding various questioning prefix to the key strings.
 For example, the questioning prefix can be ``\textit{What is ...}'', ``\textit{Tell me ...}'', or ``\textit{Provide details on ..}''.
 This design can ensure the model would not overfit to a specific type of questioning way.

 Compared to directly synthesizing Q-K-V data from documents with limited human-defined schemas, the massive relations from KGs can guarantee the diversity of the enquiry attributes in the constructed training data with KG2KV method.
 Besides, due to the only strings we need input into the LLMs in KG2KV is the masked position and the relation, KG2KV needs fewer token cost than directly synthetic method.
 We also provide the prompt template in Appendix~\ref{append:app_prompt_template}.
 As shown in Table~\ref{tab:comp_kg2kv}, KG2KV holds a significantly higer diversity ratio (number of unique enquiry attributes divided by the total number of triples) of 7.864\% and a lower average token cost of 165.7 than the synthetic method.
 We also provide some samples of the training data constructed by synthetic and KG2KV methods respectively in Appendix~\ref{append:app_case_study_diff_syn_kgkv}.
+And the influence of relation rewriting process, which is the only part that consumes tokens in KG2KV, is also analyzed in Appendix~\ref{append:kg2kv_rewriting}.
+As verified, more accurate key strings with relation rewriting in KG2KV are more beneficial than the simple combinations of relation and unmasked entity strings without relation rewriting.